Princeton-CDH/simulating-risk/README.md

 Simulations are implemented with [Mesa](https://mesa.readthedocs.io/en/stable/), using Agent Based Modeling to explore risk attitudes within populations.

 Across simulations, we define agents with risk attitudes tracked via a numeric `r` or `risk_level` 0.0 - 1.0, where `r` is that agent's minimum acceptable risk level for taking the risky bet.
 An agent with `r=1` will always take the safe option (no risk is acceptable); an agent with `r=0` will always take the risky choice (any risk is acceptable).
-When the risky bet might be better or worse than the safe bet by the same amount (for example, the risky bet yields 3 or 1 and the safe bet yields 2), r = 0.5 corresponds to expected utility maximization.
+When the risky bet might be better or worse than the safe bet by the same amount (for example, the risky bet yields 3 or 1 and the safe bet yields 2), `r = 0.5⁻` corresponds to expected utility maximization.